johnno1962/InjectionNext/README.md

-Using a feature of Apple's linker this implementation of Code Injection allows you to update the implementation (i.e. body) of functions in your app without having to relauch it.
+Using a feature of Apple's linker this implementation of Code Injection allows you to update the implementation (i.e. body) of functions in your app without having to relaunch it.
 This can save a developer a significant amount of time tweaking code or iterating over a design.

 This repo is a refesh of the [InjectionIII](https://github.com/johnno1962/InjectionIII)